 Vitamin D and Muscle Health: A Systematic Review and Meta-analysis of Randomized Placebo-Controlled Trials

-Three articles on PainSci cite Bislev 2021: 1.
+Three pages on PainSci cite Bislev 2021: 1.
 Strength Training for Pain & Injury Rehab 2.
 Vitamins, Minerals & Supplements for Pain & Healing 3.
 Vitamin D for Pain

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.